terna/ejmmp/model02/model02.md

 ### Stock-flow *model02*, with real and financial elements

-- In the model, we observe both the real and monetary sides of the economy.
+- We observe both the real and monetary sides of the economy.

-- We consider loans and capital stocks.
+- We consider loans and deposits, with their interests.